apple patient

 We welcome Apple's listening to experts, child advocates, and users who want to protect their sensitive data.
 Encryption is one of the most important tools we have to protect our privacy and security online.
 That's why we included the request that Apple allow users to encrypt iCloud backups in our Fix It Already campaign launched in 2019.

-Meredith Whittaker, CEO of popular encrypted messaging app Signal, said Apple's decision to offer end-to-end encryption was "great."
-Speaking to the Washington Post gave them:
+Meredith Whittaker, CEO of the popular encrypted messaging app Signal, said Apple's decision to offer end-to-end encryption was "great," in a statement to the Washington Post. gave them:

 Users will be able to encrypt iCloud backups in the future